santi-oktavia/rent-car-app/README.md

 In this App you can:
-- create new car by input Registration Number of the car and the car's color
+- create new car by input Registration Number of the car and the car's color Registration number is unique.
+You can not enter the same registration number.
+    And also form input for registration number and color are mandatory After the new car is create, the list will be updated automaticly with free status, and generate date by default date is today.
+- List Car
+    On the car list will be displayed Registration number, color, status, customer, and a button reserve For reserved car, the status will be "reserved" and for un-reserved car the status will be "free" For un-reserved car, customer can reserve car by click button "reserve"
-- Reserve a car by input your name and choose the date
+- Reserve a car by input your name and choose the date After user click "reserve" button, a modal will be displayed.
+    On the modal, user have to enter customer name and reservation date.
+    This form is mandatory before user reserve car.
+    After the car is reserved, the status car on the list will be modified become "reserved" and car's date is modified based on reservation date.
+Also button "reserve" will be hidden

-- Search car by Registration Number, Color, and Status
+- Search car by Registration Number, Color, and Status User can search car from the car list by 3 catogory, they are:
+    - car by registration number
+    - car by color
+    - car by date

 ## Available Scripts